 Dr. Leland Gilsen

 I have a non-profit "traveling museum" of Oregon native history that I display at events around the state.
 The museum is an educational exhibit of replica artifacts mounted on plastic (Sentra) boards.
-Most are 1x2 feet and a two are 2x2 feet in size, and there are a few smaller ones.
-Currently there are 48 1x2 and 2 2x2 boards.
+The display boards are 1x2 feet in size.
+Currently there are 31 (reduced from 50).
 They include photos, text and drawings explaining the technologies represented on each board.
 The boards have themes and are grouped into larger areas such as hunting, fishing or domestic activities.
-The core exhibit covers over 100 square feet and requires tables of at least that surface area.
+The core exhibit covers over 60 square feet and requires tables of at least that surface area.
 The standard 8 foot folding tables (28 inches wide?) would require at least four tables, as I have made some devices to lean boards on 28 inch wide tables so I can get 12 boards per table.
 You can see two of the slant boards on the adjacent photo.
 The exhibit also includes loose items such as a Kalapuya bow, quiver with arrows, atlatls (dart throwers), darts, baskets, stone hammers, adzes, carved masks, bowls, & rattles, and other items.
 The 4 table minimum would not include the loose items.

-Salem Community Drum Circle 7-9 PM all Wed in summer
+Salem Community Drum Circle Mondays in winter, Wednesdays in summer

 The exhibits cover 14,000+ years and the cultures found in the NW Coast, Columbia Plateau, Inter-Mountain, Great Basin and California ecological zones.

 Every time you see the word "Primitive", substitute any of the following words: appropriate, clever, wise, smart, cunning, astute, sensible, shrewd, etc.